phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 First, we define two inner functions named `no_op` and `clone`.
 The `no_op` function takes a `*const ()` pointer and does nothing.
 The `clone` function also takes a `*const ()` pointer and returns a new `RawWaker` by calling `dummy_raw_waker` again.
 We use these two functions to create a minimal `RawWakerVTable`: The `clone` function is used for the cloning operations and the `no_op` function is used for all other operations.
 Since the `RawWaker` does nothing, it does not matter that we return a new `RawWaker` from `clone` instead of cloning it.

 After creating the `vtable`, we use the [`RawWaker::new`] function to create the `RawWaker`.
-The passed `*const ()` does not matter since none of the vtable function uses it.
+The passed `*const ()` does not matter since none of the vtable functions uses it.
 For this reason, we simply pass a null pointer.

 #### A `run` Method